AmingAndrei/violence.website/content/species/devils/stone_wyrms.md

 Sensory Perception

 Stone Wyrms are completely blind, lacking the ability to detect light.
-However, they compensate with an acute sense of smell, facilitated by specialized internal cells, and highly sensitive hearing.
+However, they compensate with an acute sense of smell, facilitated by specialised internal cells, and highly sensitive hearing.
 Their outer skin is capable of analysing the chemical composition of materials it contacts, triggering their chromatophores to adjust their colouration accordingly.

 While they rely on resurfacing to breathe, they can circumvent this limitation by absorbing oxygen from plants, reducing their need to emerge frequently.